schluppeck/dafni/Readme.md

 These are the materials for a *data analysis for neuroimaging* module PSYG4043 at the University of Nottingham (core on the MSc Brain Imaging).

-In the class, we acquire various MRI data sets - fMRI, anatomical, DTI, etc. (in small groups) and use a combination of tools to analyse the data.
+In the class, we acquire various MRI data sets - (incl. fMRI, anatomical, and/or DTI) in small groups.
+We then use a combination of tools to analyse the data.

 The module is for *10 credits* and runs for seven 2h sessions.
 (First iteration of the course Feb.
 2017).